choria-legacy/marionette-collective/website/reference/basic/gettingstarted_debian.md

  * A Stomp server, tested against [ActiveMQ]
  * Ruby
- * Rubygems
+ * RubyGems
  * [Ruby Stomp Client][Stomp]

 ## Packages

-We strongly recommend you set up a local Yum repository that will host all the packages on your LAN, you can get the prerequisite packages here:
+We strongly recommend you set up a local Apt repository that will host all the packages on your LAN, you can get the prerequisite packages here:

- * [ActiveMQ][MCDownloads] - activemq-5.4.0-2.el5.noarch.rpm, activemq-info-provider-5.4.0-2.el5.noarch.rpm, tanukiwrapper-3.2.3-1jpp.`*`.rpm
+ * [ActiveMQ]
  * Java - OpenJDK that is included with your distribution
  * Ruby - included with your distribution
- * RubyGems - [EPEL]
+ * [RubyGems]
- * Stomp Ruby Gem - [EPEL]
+ * Stomp Ruby Gem
- * [MCollective][MCDownloads] - mcollective-1.x.x-1.el5.noarch.rpm, mcollective-common-1.x.x-1.el5.noarch.rpm, mcollective-client-1.x.x-1.el5.noarch.rpm
+ * [MCollective][MCDownloads] - mcollective-1.x.x-1_all.deb, mcollective-common-1.x.x-1_all.deb, mcollective-client-1.x.x-1_all.deb

-The rest of this guide will assume you set up a Yum repository.
-Puppet Labs hosts a Yum repository with all these dependencies at _yum.puppetlabs.com_.
+The rest of this guide will assume you set up a Apt repository.
+Puppet Labs hosts a Apt repository with all these dependencies at _apt.puppetlabs.com_.

 ## ActiveMQ
 ActiveMQ is currently the most used and tested middleware for use with MCollective.